 \paragraph{Computational Resource Disparities}

-Academic researchers face substantial barriers accessing computational resources adequate for competitive AI development.
-Nature's survey found that 66\% of scientists rated their computing satisfaction as three out of five or less, with only 10\% having access to state-of-the-art hardware~\cite{kudiabor2024ais}.
-Wait times commonly extend days to weeks, while complex application processes favor institutions with existing technical infrastructure.
+Academic researchers face substantial barriers to accessing computational resources that are adequate for competitively developing AI models.
+A survey revealed that 66\% of scientists rated their computing satisfaction levels as three out of five or less, with only 10\% having access to state-of-the-art hardware~\cite{khandelwal2025, kudiabor2024ais}.
+Wait times typically extend from days to weeks, whereas complex application processes favor institutions with existing technical infrastructure.

 Global disparities are even more pronounced.
-Only 5\% of Africa's AI research community has access to computational power needed for complex AI tasks, while 95\% rely on limited free tools~\cite{tsado_lee_2024_africa}.
-African researchers face six-day iteration cycles compared to 30-minute cycles available in G7 countries, creating fundamental inequities in research capability that no amount of algorithmic innovation can overcome.
+Only 5\% of Africa's AI research community has access to the computational power that is needed for complex AI tasks, while 95\% rely on limited free tools~\cite{tsado_lee_2024_africa}.
+Compared with the 30-minute cycles that are available in G7 countries, African researchers face six-day iteration cycles, creating fundamental research capability inequities that no amount of algorithmic innovation can overcome.

 \paragraph{Computational Infrastructure Misalignments}